FME Flow Hosted Support Policy

 Memory Monitoring: If an FME Flow instance is consistently running out of memory, then it can potentially cause a severe degradation of service.
 FME Flow Hosted customers/MSP Partners can monitor memory and define alerts that will send a notification when the memory usage is above a certain value for a period of time.

 Web Server Responsiveness: If an FME Flow instance is overloaded, or experiences connectivity issues, one of the best indicators of a potential critical outage is whether the FME Flow web server is responsive.
-FME Flow Hosted customers/MSP Partners can define alerts on the server response time and there is a special alert which triggers when the server is non-responsive.
+FME Flow Hosted customers/MSP Partners can define alerts on the server response time and there is a special alert which triggers when the server is unresponsive.
 Notifications can then be configured to ensure the correct people are instantly made aware of the issue.

-FME Flow Load: If an instance is constantly overloaded, then it can cause a degradation in service as all services (engines, web server, database, etc.) share the same compute.
+FME Flow Load: If an instance is constantly overloaded, then it can cause a degradation in service as all services (engines, web server, database, etc.) share the same compute resources.
 For example, if an FME Engine hogs all of the CPU, then it can cause the database and web server to crash.
 If the load is consistently high, then the FME Flow Hosted customer/MSP Partner may need to upgrade the instance type.
 FME Flow Hosted customers/MSP Partners can monitor server load and define alerts that will send a notification when the load is above a certain value for a period of time.

 Security Update Management